The US experiences more power outages than any other developed country. Its aging electrical infrastructure, from…

 For facility managers, there are few things that are more disruptive to a business than power outages.
 Whether your employees rely on computers or machinery for their work, the one thing that they all have in common is that they cannot operate without power.

 No matter if the problem lies with the weather, blackouts, or within the facility itself, power outages can cause all sorts of interference or interruption in service.
 What was once considered a minor convenience could now result in major disruptions within your organization which means you need a backup plan.
-Enter: generators and uninterruptible power supply.
+Enter: uninterruptible power supply vs. generators.

 Reliable Backup Power Systems for Commercial Buildings

 No matter what industry your company is in, having a generator or uninterruptible power supply is of the utmost importance to ongoing success, no matter the circumstances, but there are pros and cons of each.